writethedocs/www/docs/conf/portland/2025/news/announcing-cfp.rst

 ------------------

 Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
-If there is something you'd really like to see a talk on this year, submit a proposal on it, or refer someone else who would be good!
+If there's something you'd really like to see a talk on this year, submit a proposal, or send the submission link to someone else you would like to hear from!

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!